star-juniors/star-juniors.github.io/software/ssh/index.md

 SSH is essential for secure remote system access to BNL (Brookhaven National Laboratory) networks, but typing passwords repeatedly is inefficient and less secure.
 This tutorial shows how to set up passwordless SSH using SSH keys and the SSH agent.

-## Understanding SSH Keys

-SSH keys use public-key cryptography with two components:

-- **Public Key**: Shared with servers, used to encrypt data
-- **Private Key**: Kept secret, used to decrypt data

-## Why SSH Keys are Better than Passwords

-- No reusable credentials transmitted over the network
-- Can be used with SSH agent to avoid repeated typing
-- Different keys can be used for different services
-- Much more resistant to brute-force attacks

 ## Quick Setup Guide

 ### 1. Generate SSH Keys